SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 was further compounded by both the appearance of a distinct cellular nucleus in some unicellular organisms.

-###
+### The Rise and Fall of the Kingdom of Monera
-Although Haeckel later added protozoa as a "sub-kingdom" to his Protista kingdom to represent unicellular animals, another kingdom emerged[^3]
+Although Haeckel later added the now familiar term protozoa as a "sub-kingdom" to his Protista kingdom to represent unicellular animals, another kingdom schema emerged in 1938, proposed by Herbert Copeland in *The Kingdoms of Organisms*[^3].
+Copeland moved the bacteria and algae out of Haeckel's Protista kingdom to create the new kingdom, Monera.